The high-dimensional asymptotics of first order methods with random data: Abstract

 \section{Abstract}

 We study a class of deterministic flows in $\reals^{d\times k}$, parametrized by a random matrix $\bX\in \reals^{n\times d}$ with i.i.d. centered subgaussian entries.
 We characterize the asymptotic behavior of these flows over bounded time horizons, in the high-dimensional limit in which $n,d\to\infty$ with $k$ fixed and converging aspect ratios $n/d\to\delta$.
-The asymptotic characterization we prove is in terms of a system of a nonlinear stochastic process in $k$ dimensions, whose parameters are determined by a fixed point condition.
+The asymptotic characterization we prove is in terms of a system of nonlinear stochastic processes in $k$ dimensions, whose parameters are determined by a fixed point condition.
 This type of characterization is known in physics as dynamical mean field theory.
 Rigorous results of this type have been obtained in the past for a few spin glass models.
 Our proof is based on time discretization and a reduction to certain iterative schemes known as approximate message passing (AMP) algorithms, as opposed to earlier work that was based on large deviations theory and stochastic processes theory.
-The new approach allows for a more elementary proof and implies that the high-dimensional behavior of the flow is universal with respect to the distribution of the entries of $\bX$.
+The new approach provides a unified view of a general class of algorithms and implies that the high-dimensional behavior of the flow is universal with respect to the distribution of the entries of $\bX$.

 As specific applications, we obtain high-dimensional characterizations of gradient flow in some classical models from statistics and machine learning, under a random design assumption.